nozhanb/policeCar/README.md

 You can have access to several different configuration files inside ___cfg___ directory.
 There are several cfg files in the cfg directory each for different YOLO flavor (including tiny-YOLO, YOLO-VOC, and YOLO; read this [page](https://pjreddie.com/darknet/yolo/) for a description of each flavor).
 Each cfg file contains the structure of the model with the parameters for traianing that model (e.g. learning rate, decay rate, momentum).
 For training a model this file and the path to the cfg file's location has to be given along with the --model flag (similar to the line of code above).

 # 1.3.
 Darkflow Weights
+Depending on the model you are planning to use the appropriate weight file needs to be dowloaded from [this](https://drive.google.com/drive/folders/0B1tW_VtY7onidEwyQ2FtQVplWEU) google drive.
+The same link can be accessed by navigating to the ___intro___ section of [this](https://pjreddie.com/darknet/yolo/) page.
+Once the right weight file has downloaded put it inside the ___bin___ directory so the flow can access to it (e.g. bin/tiny-yolo.weights).

+# 1.4.
+Darkflow Annotations, Classes